In some cases, we earn commissions from affiliate links in our posts.

 In 1847 Edinburgh, Will Raven is a medical student and apprentice to the brilliant Dr. Simpson.
 Along with Simpson’s equally clever housemaid Sarah, Will finds himself in the middle of a murder mystery when bodies start appearing in the rougher Old Town section of the city.

 The Victorian-era tale mixes medicine, mystery, and romance, and it was longlisted for the Theakston Old Peculier Crime Novel of the Year.
-A second entry to the series was published in 2019.
+A third entry to the series was published in 2021.

 Death at Bishop's Keep (A Victorian Mystery Book)